There are two new Arlo’s in town: Arlo Pro 3 and Arlo Ultra.

 It’s certainly not cheap.

-This is a steep commitment for only two cameras monitoring your home.
+$600 is a steep commitment for only two cameras monitoring your home.

 Other Arlo Options

-Arlo Pro 2 has 1080p footage and rechargeable batteries, giving it the same base features as the new Arlo Ultra.
-If comparing Arlo Pro vs Arlo Ultra has you feeling like 4K footage will be overkill, then save your cash and go with either Arlo Pro or Arlo Pro 2.
+Arlo Pro 2 has 1080p footage and rechargeable batteries, giving it the same core features as the more expensive Arlos.
+If you feel like 2K or 4K footage is more than you need, then save your cash and go with either Arlo Pro or Arlo Pro 2.

 Both Arlo Pro and Arlo Pro 2 are similar, but we specify their differences in our comparison article.

 Arlo Pro 2 adds 1080p, along with three additional features that require the camera to be plugged in to work: 3-second look back, continuous video recording, and motion zones.

 Besides Arlo Pro and Pro 2, I would not recommend the original Arlo Wire-Free, which doesn’t have rechargeable batteries.
 Its features are too basic and outdated compared to most advanced security cameras available today.

 The other outdoor option is Arlo Go, which is more of a niche camera since it works with a cellular connection to monitor your cabin, barn, or other areas without internet connection.